 A spiritual successor to Ruby5 since it ended, Ruby Facets is a short and sweet Ruby news podcast that covers new releases, interesting blog posts, and relevant events in the Ruby and Rails community.

 I met Anthony Colangelo when we were both students at Full Sail University in 2010.
 I've always loved having deep conversations with him on the phone.
 And one day we decided to start recording these conversations.
 The Multilogue was born.

 We don't do much editing but record on quality audio hardware so that you don't have to suffer our rants while your ears beg for mercy.
 It's called The Multilogue because I tend to monologue quite a bit and Anthony can hold his own too.
 That said, I believe we often arrive at thoughtful conversations about topics we care about: technology, attention to details, self-expression, open source software, iOS development, responsive design, impostor syndrome, etc.

 I first started podcasting with Gregg Pollack and the rest of the Envy Labs & Code School team that rotates on the show.
-Recently I've become a regular co-host.
-With the help of serious audio engineering friends like Jamison Rabbe, Jason Madsen and Jon Friskics.
+Over time I've become a regular co-host, until the show ended on September 20th, 2016.

 I started Ruby Facets to carry on what I loved most about Ruby5.